latent-to/developer-docs/docs/concepts/address-poisoning-scams.md

 - Sophisticated operations: Some groups use GPU computing to generate extremely convincing lookalike addresses with 20 matching characters

 One successful attack of $20,000 pays for 20,000 failed attempts.
 The math works in favor of the scammers.

+## Who's Most at Risk?

+Research shows that scammers don't attack randomly.
+They specifically target users who:

+- Have high balances: Victims targeted had significantly more funds than average users
+- Are very active: Users making frequent transactions are attacked more often
+- Make large transfers: The bigger your typical transaction, the more likely you are to be targeted
+- Use centralized exchanges: Many attackers generate fake addresses mimicking exchange deposit addresses

 ## How to Protect Yourself